Olivier-Boudeville/Ceylan-LEEC/README.md

 ## Prerequisites
 - openssl >= 1.1.1 (required to generate RSA key and certificate request)
-- erlang OTP (tested with 23.0 versions and upward)
+- erlang OTP (tested with 23.1 versions and upwards)

 ## Building